 Maverick had Goose.
 Han Solo had Chewbacca.
 Bread has butter.

-As the “Robin” to Michael Jordan’s “Batman,” Pippen helped the Chicago Bulls win six NBA Championships, including two three-peats, while being one of the league’s best all-around players.
+As the “Robin” to Michael Jordan’s “Batman,” Pippen (along with Dennis Rodman) helped the Chicago Bulls win six NBA Championships, including two three-peats, while being one of the league’s best all-around players.

 Even though Pippen’s time with the Bulls ended unceremoniously following contract disputes with management, it will surprise most people to learn that Pippen actually made far more money solely in NBA contracts than “His Airness” ever did.

 Pippen was the youngest of 12 children growing up in the small town of Hamburg, Arkansas.
 His prep career at Hamburg High School produced the ball-handling skills of a point guard mixed with the work ethic of a Division I player.
 Pippen, however, didn’t receive any offers to play college basketball, and he ended up being a walk-on and equipment manager at the University of Central Arkansas.